 If the issue is only a minor issue, a first warning should be sufficient.
 However, if the issue is more serious, a first and final warning would be more appropriate.
-It is best to seek advice before deciding how best to proceed.
+It is best to seek advice before making a decision about how best to proceed.